-Aunkai Bujutsu is a relatively new school, fifteen years old, which has been built around the very simple idea of creating a martial body.
-In doing that, it chose the opposite direction from every single school that base their pedagogy on the learning of forms or techniques, which is… most of them.
+Aunkai Bujutsu is a relatively new school (created in 2003), built around the very simple idea of creating a martial body.
+In doing that, it chose the opposite direction from every single school that bases their pedagogy on the learning of forms or techniques, which is… most of them.

 Reverse engineering martial arts

-There’s nothing wrong about learning forms or techniques, and this is a pedagogy that has proved to work in a great number of instances.
+There’s nothing wrong with learning forms or techniques, and this is an approach that has proved to work in a great number of instances.
 However, it also comes with a number of issues:

 - Practice time is limited for most people so you might just never get there

 In Aunkai, the pedagogy goes exactly in the opposite direction.
 We focus our attention on the quality of our movement before we immerse ourselves in any technical elements.
 Why would we do that?
 Simple.
 If you take grappling, for example, it is obvious we are not all born with the same body qualities and that it has an impact on our efficiency on the mats.
 If my goal is to unbalance my opponent, but my body is by default already unbalanced, I am starting with a disadvantage.
 The opposite is true as well: if my body is strong and its different parts are already working well together, unbalancing me and throwing me to the ground will take much more.